Effects of climate change on small island countries: Solomon Islands

 Between 1947 and 2014, six islands of the Solomon Islands disappeared due to sea level rise, while another six shrunk by between 20 and 62 per cent.
 Nuatambu Island was the most populated of these with 25 families living on it; 11 houses washed into the sea by 2011.

+The Human Rights Measurement Initiative finds that the climate crisis has worsened human rights conditions in the Solomon Islands greatly (5.0 out of 6).
+Human rights experts provided that the climate crisis has contributed to conflict in communities, negative future socio-economic outlook, and food instability.

 Tuvalu

 Tuvalu is a small Polynesian island nation located in the Pacific Ocean.
 It can be found about halfway between Hawaii and Australia.
 It is made up of nine tiny islands, five of which are coral atolls while the other four consists of land rising from the sea bed.
 All are low-lying islands with no point on Tuvalu being higher than 4.5m above sea level.
-Beside Funafuti, the capital of Tuvalu, sea-level rise is estimated at 1.2 ± 0.8 mm/year.
+The analysis of 15 1/2 years of sea level data from Funafuti, identified that the sea level rise rate was 5.9 mm per year (in the 15 1/2 years to September 2008) and the sea level in the Funafuti area rose approximately 9.14 cm during that period of time.
 As well as this, the dangerous peak high tides in Tuvalu are becoming higher causing greater danger.
 In response to sea level rise, Tuvalu is considering resettlement plans in addition to pushing for increased action in confronting climate change at the UN.
+On 10 November 2023, Tuvalu signed the Falepili Union, a bilateral diplomatic relationship with Australia, under which Australia will provide a pathway for citizens of Tuvalu to migrate to Australia, to enable climate-related mobility for Tuvaluans.